uboat.net

 Cargo2800 tons of bauxite

-Notes on loss At 06.15 hours on 23 Sep, 1942, the unescorted Lindvangen (Master J.E.
-Jensen) was torpedoed by U-515 and sank immediately in 30 fathoms of water.
-No lifeboats could be launched, but the master and an able seaman had managed to get on a raft and were picked up two hours later by a British corvette, which later also rescued another man on a raft, three men afloat in a big crate and another two clinging to various debris.
-All survivors were taken to Georgetown, British Guiana.
+At 06.15 hours on 23 Sep 1942 the unescorted Lindvangen (Master John Einar Jensen) was torpedoed on the starboard side between hatch #3 and the engine room by U-515 and sank by the stern after a boiler explosion in 30 fathoms of water.
+She sank so fast that no lifeboats could be launched, but the master and an able seaman had managed to get on a raft and were questioned by the Germans.
+They were picked up two hours later by the British examination vessel HMS Helene, which later also rescued another man in a gig, three men afloat in a big crate and two others clinging to various debris.
+On 29 September, all survivors were landed in Georgetown, British Guiana.

 If you can help us with any additional information on this vessel then please contact us.